LarisaDandu/kitMaker_eBits/README.md

 }
 ```

-There is no hidden search library.
-The code normalizes the query, checks a few known fields, then sorts the result.
-This is easy to expand later if new searchable fields are added.
+There is no search library involved.
+The code normalizes the query, checks the fields that matter for this screen, then sorts the result.

-Delete is handled in a more careful way than a native `window.confirm`.
+Delete no longer uses a native `window.confirm`.
 The page stores the pending customer, opens `ConfirmDialog`, soft-deletes after confirmation, then shows `UndoToast`.

 ```js
 function handleConfirmDelete() {